mehulagg/gitlab/doc/topics/git/git_rebase.md

 ## Interactive rebase

-You can use interactive rebase to amend a commit message, squash commits (join multiple commits into one), edit, and delete commits.
+You can use interactive rebase to amend a commit message, squash commits (join multiple commits into one), edit, delete commits, among other actions.
 It is handy for changing past commits messages and organizing the commit history of your branch to keep it clean.